sujensen/python-practice/README.md

 Example of watching a recursive function using http://pythontutor.com/

 **3.11 Tower-of-Hanoi.ipynb**<br>
 TODO:  solve the puzzle with recursion.
+(I started this, but didn't get it.)

 **3.12 Return-Codes.ipynb**<br>
-TODO:  solve the puzzle with recursion (inspecting an integer one element at a time)
+TODO:  solve the puzzle with recursion (inspecting an integer one element at a time).
+(I started this, but didn't get it.)

+**3.13 Return-Subsets.ipynb**<br>
+Use recursion to find the power set of a list.